-It’s the official language of 20 countries worldwide.
+This is the Spanish Boom: it’s the official language of 20 countries worldwide.
 As of today, it counts 470 million native speakers and an additional 90 million learning it as a second language.
-And no, we are not talking about English, Mandarin or Arabic: this is the Spanish boom.
+And no, we are not talking about English, Mandarin or Arabic.

 With millions of fluent speakers, Spanish was largely overlooked by the international community during the 20th century.
 Its close rival, French, has been preferred in diplomatic use, while German, with far fewer speakers, beats it in the number of patents filed.
 However, many predict our century will see a huge rise in Spanish speakers around the world.